-Pittman’s work was shown in Venice, Italy as part of the Benetton Foundation’s Great and North during the 2017 Venice Biennale, and in 2018 his work was included in Future Possible; an exhibition that juxtaposed historic art and views of Newfoundland and Labrador with contemporary perspectives and practices, resulting in a major publication, marking the first comprehensive art history of the province.
-In 2021, he was invited to participate in the Bonavista Biennale, where his work was featured alongside some of the most exciting names in contemporary art.
-Here he began his current body of work, which investigates the intersection of trauma and the environment through landscape painting.
+Pittman’s work was shown in Venice, Italy as part of the Benetton Foundation’s Great and North during the 2017 Venice Biennale, and in 2018 his work was included in Future Possible; an exhibition resulting in a major publication, marking the first comprehensive art history of the province.
+In 2021, he was invited to participate in the Bonavista Biennale, where his artwork was featured alongside some of the most exciting names in contemporary art.
+Here he began his current body of paintings, which investigates the intersection of trauma, grief and the environment through landscape painting.

 www.newfoundartist.com